GoogleCloudPlatform/podcast/site/content/post/episode-119-nvidia-and-deep-learning-research-with-bryan-catanzaro.md

 Sherol will be at [TensorFlow Dev Summit](https://www.tensorflow.org/dev-summit/) speaking about machine learning research and creativity next week.

-{{< transcript "MARK: Hi, and welcome to episode 119 of the weekly \"Google Cloud Platform Podcast.\" I'm Mark Mandel, and I'm here with my colleague, as always, Melanie Warwick.
+{{< transcript "MARK: Hi, and welcome to episode 119 of the weekly \"Google Cloud Platform Podcast.\" I'm Mark Mandel, and I'm here with my colleague, as always, Melanie Warrick.
 Melanie, how are you doing today?" >}}

 MELANIE: I'm doing good, Mark.
 How are you?
 And we have a special co-host with us today.